Muchlis Hadi: Bandung United (loan)

-Muchlis was loaned to Persib's feeder club Bandung United F.C. in Liga 2 for a half season to get more playing time.
+Muchlis was loaned to Persib's feeder club Bandung United in Liga 2 for a half season to get more playing time.
 He scored a goal against PSGC Ciamis on 29 August 2019.
 As Bandung United were relegated to Liga 3, he was released by Persib.

 International career

 Muchlis was part of Indonesia U-19 that won 2013 AFF U-19 Youth Championship.
 He made his debut for the Indonesia U-23 on 9 March 2015 against Vietnam U-23, after replacing Adam Alis Setyano in the 82nd minute.
 He was also called up to the senior team for 2016 AFF Championship, but he did not play a match for the whole tournament.